I think that a warm pot of beans whenever you want them is at least half the reason for owning an Instant Pot.

-With a pressure cooker, you can go from opening a bag of dried legumes to plump, tender beans in under an hour.
+Beans on the stovetop are fantastic for a lazy weekend afternoon, but with a pressure cooker, you can go from opening a bag of dried legumes to plump, tender beans in under an hour.
 How's that for a sales pitch?!

 You'll need a 6- to 8-quart pressure cooker to make a batch of beans.
 I use a 6-quart Instant Pot, but you can follow this basic method for other electric pressure cookers and stovetop pressure cookers as well.